aucker/jlox/doc/Classes.md

 Our resolution pass is a fine place to detect this error statically.
 It already detects `return` statements outside of functions.
 We'll do something similar for `this`.
 In the vein of our existing FunctionType enum, we define a new ClassType one.

+## Constructors and Initializers

+How do we ensure a brand-new object *starts* in a good state?

+For that, we need constructors.
+I find them one of the trickiest parts of a language to design, and if you peer closely at most other languages, you'll see cracks around object construction where the seams of the design don't quite fit together perfectly.
+Maybe there's something intrinsically messy about the moment of birth.

+> E.g. In Java, even though final fields must be initialized, it is still possible to read one *before* it has been.
+> Exceptions - a huge, complex feature - were added to C++ mainly as a way to emit errors from constructors.

+"Constructing" an object is actually a pair of operations:
+1. The runtime *allocates* the memory required for a fresh instance.
+In most languages, this operation is at a fundamental level beneath what user code is able to access.
+2. Then, a user-provided chunk of code is called which *initializes* the unformed object.

+The latter is what we tend to think of when we hear "constructor", but the language itself has usually done some groundwork for us before we get to that point.
+In fact, our Lox interpreter already has that covered when it creates a new LoxInstance object.

+We'll do the remaining part - user-defined initialization - now.
+Languages have a variety of notations for the chunk of code that sets up a new object for a class.
+C++, Java, and C# use a method whose name matches the class name.
+Ruby and Python call it `init()`.
+The latter is nice and short, so we'll do that.